AKArien/uniKey/readme.md

 # Hardware

 There is currently one physical keyboard in the project, though i do plan on making more.
 The names used are the ones needed for compilation of the firmware with them.
+Check firmware section for more details.
 ALL_MAINBOARD :
 - Ortholinear, 266\*95mm
 - Split, 2\*2,5-wide bottom-row keys « spacebar », 2-tall rightmost key « enter/return »